echopen/echopen_prototyping/challenges/new_data_format.md

 Once the data format is chosen, the second objective os to implement a solution to create such files.

  ## Current solution
- For the moment, we only managed to export JPG images.
+ For the moment, we managed to export JPG images.

  ## State of the Art